-Installing the Files after Installing NetWare 3.12:
+Installing the files after installing NetWare 3.12:

 The ServeRAID device driver for NetWare, IPSRAID.HAM, is in the NetWare directory on the IBM ServeRAID Device Driver Diskette.
-You can use the INSTALL.BAT file, which is also in the NetWare directory on the diskette, to copy all of the required files to your server directory.
+You can use the INSTALL.BAT file, which is also in the NetWare directory on the diskette, to copy all of the required files to the server directory.
 The INSTALL.BAT file will modify the STARTUP.NCF file so that it will load the required NetWare modules.